Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Modelling of decoherence and stochastic realism

 Assuming a short bath correlation time (Markov limit), the upper limit in ( \ref{eq:redfield}) can be extended to $\infty $, and over the range $\tau \lesssim \tau _{C}$ one may approximate $\tilde{\rho}_{I}(t-\tau )\approx \tilde{\rho}_{I}(t)$.
 We then define

 In the pure-dephasing case (so that ${L}_{I}(t)={L}$), one may return to the Schr\"{o}dinger picture and reduce (\ref{eq:redfield}) to

-The first term proportional to $\eta _{B}$ is the usual Lamb-shift contribution and can be absorbed into the system Hamiltonian.
+The first term proportional to $\eta _{B}$ is the usual Lamb-shift contribution, which is conventionally neglected or absorbed into the system Hamiltonian.
 The remaining term is of the same double-commutator dephasing form as in (\ref{eq:Lind}), with a bath-induced coefficient $\gamma _{B}$, which is predominantly positive under the stated assumptions (equivalently, it is determined by a non-negative noise spectrum).
-We take into account multiple interactions in $ H_{\text{int}}$ given in (\ref{eq:HSB_decomposition}) and sum up stochastic and bath-interaction terms assuming pure dephasing
+We take into account multiple interactions in $H_{\text{int}}$ given in (\ref {eq:HSB_decomposition}) and sum up stochastic and bath-interaction terms assuming pure dephasing